- Promote use of barrier methods (condoms and oral dams) during sexual activity

 - Promote affirmative consent and boundary setting during sexual activity

 Because this is a pilot program, Frisky Husky is currently limited to Northeastern students living on-campus in residence halls and leased properties.
-Students may order up to 6 times during the fall semester.
+Students may order up to 6 times during the semester.

 All Northeastern students can also stop by the UHCS waiting room on the first floor of the Forsyth Building to take free external condoms.
 Click here to see UHCS hours and location.